stackforge/fuel-docs/pages/terminology/j/juno.rst

 Juno
 ----

-Code name for the tenth release of the Openstack software.
+Code name for the tenth release of the OpenStack software.
 Mirantis OpenStack version 6.0 incorporates and supporte the Juno code base.
 The following improvements in Juno are not deployed